NVIDIA-NeMo/Run/README.md

 - **🔄 Reproducibility**: One-command experiment reconstruction from metadata
 - **⚡ Scalability**: Seamless transition from local development to distributed clusters

-For detailed information, see our [Why Use NeMo Run guide](docs/about/why-nemo-run.md).
+For detailed information, see our [About NeMo Run guide](docs/about/index.md).

 ## 📚 Documentation